Top stock tips by Sudarshan Sukhani, Mitessh Thakkar for today

 Sudarshan Sukhani - s2analytics.com

-—Buy Tata Consumer with a stop loss of Rs 768, target at Rs 786
+—Buy Sun Pharma with a stop loss of Rs 675, target at Rs 692

-—Buy Tata Chemicals with a stop loss of Rs 770, target at Rs 790
+—Sell Adani Ports with a stop loss of Rs 714, target at Rs 692

-—Sell LIC Hosuing with a stop loss of Rs 467, target at Rs 455
+—Sell Zee with a stop loss of Rs 218, target at Rs 208

 Mitessh Thakkar - mitesshthakkar.com

-—Sell Aurobindo Pharma with a stop loss of Rs 951, target at Rs 910
+—Buy Apollo Tyres with a stop loss of Rs 230, target at Rs 246

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.